-The Royal Shakespeare Company (RSC) and Shakespeare Birthplace Trust will mark the anniversary with a year round programme of productions, events and exhibitions.
+The Royal Shakespeare Company (RSC) and Shakespeare Birthplace Trust marked the anniversary with a year round programme of productions, events and exhibitions.

-From March the RSC will continue their exploration of each Shakespeare play opening a major new production of Henry IV Parts I & II which will play until September in repertoire in the Royal Shakespeare Theatre with his early play The Two Gentlemen of Verona.
-On Shakespeare’s actual birthday the 23 April, the RSC will celebrate with a firework display from the top of the Royal Shakespeare Theatre from 10.30pm.
+From March the RSC continued their exploration of each Shakespeare play opening a major new production of Henry IV Parts I & II which will play until September in repertoire in the Royal Shakespeare Theatre with his early play The Two Gentlemen of Verona.
+On Shakespeare’s actual birthday the 23 April, the RSC celebrated with a firework display from the top of the Royal Shakespeare Theatre.

-The Shakespeare Birthplace Trust will launch a brand new exhibition in March, ‘Famous Beyond Words' which will explore the extraordinary story of world's greatest playwright and poet.
-The Shakespeare Birthplace Trust and the RSC will also release a newly illustrated map of Shakespeare’s hometown, with a walking route between Shakespeare’s Birthplace, Royal Shakespeare Theatre and Holy Trinity Church, making the perfect itinerary for visitors keen to explore Shakespeare’s legacy in this important anniversary year.
+The Shakespeare Birthplace Trust launched a brand new exhibition in March, ‘Famous Beyond Words' which explores the extraordinary story of world's greatest playwright and poet.
+The Shakespeare Birthplace Trust and the RSC also released a newly illustrated map of Shakespeare’s hometown, with a walking route between Shakespeare’s Birthplace, Royal Shakespeare Theatre and Holy Trinity Church, making the perfect itinerary for visitors keen to explore Shakespeare’s legacy.

-Stratford-upon-Avon’s birthday celebrations will take place on the weekend of the 26 and 27 April.
+Stratford-upon-Avon’s birthday celebrations took place on the weekend of the 26 and 27 April.
 Stratford’s tradition of the Birthday Celebrations dates back more than 100 years and brings together residents and visitors with people from the worlds of diplomacy, theatre, literature and academia in a vibrant mix of pageantry and performance.
-Festivities start with the grand Birthday Procession which parades through the historic spine of Stratford and finishes with the laying of flowers on Shakespeare’s grave at Holy Trinity Church.
-A community parade follows and spectators can join the throng of costumed players, musicians and creative groups to celebrate this milestone anniversary.
-There will also be a programme of special events and activities at the Shakespeare family homes New Place and Nash’s House, Hall’s Croft and Shakespeare Birthplace, and free entertainment in the streets and parks of Stratford.
+Festivities started with the grand Birthday Procession which paraded through the historic spine of Stratford and finished with the laying of flowers on Shakespeare’s grave at Holy Trinity Church.
+A community parade followed and spectators joined the throng of costumed players, musicians and creative groups to celebrate this milestone anniversary.
+There was also a programme of special events and activities at the Shakespeare family homes New Place and Nash’s House, Hall’s Croft and Shakespeare Birthplace, and free entertainment in the streets and parks of Stratford.